appium/appium-chromedriver/README.md

 Node.js wrapper around [Chromedriver](https://sites.google.com/chromium.org/driver/)
 and [Microsoft Edge WebDriver](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/).
+The Microsoft Edge WebDriver support is since v5.4.0.
 This wrapper is not used directly in Appium, but rather by various Android drivers to automate Chrome/Chromium-based browsers and web views using Hybrid Mode approach.
 Check the corresponding driver tutorials to get